-Caplan syndrome is swelling (inflammation) and scarring of the lungs.
-It occurs in people with rheumatoid arthritis who have breathed in mining dust that contains coal.
-This lung disease is also called coal worker's pneumoconiosis.
+Rheumatoid pneumoconiosis (RP, also known as Caplan syndrome) is swelling (inflammation) and scarring of the lungs.
+It occurs in people with rheumatoid arthritis who have breathed in dust, such as from coal (coal worker's pneumoconiosis) or silica.

-Caplan syndrome is caused by breathing in coal mining dust.
-This causes inflammation and can lead to the formation of many small lumps in the lungs and an airway disease similar to mild asthma.
+RP is caused by breathing in inorganic dust.
+This is dust that comes from grinding metals, minerals, or rock.
+After the dust enters the lungs, it causes inflammation.
+This can lead to the formation of many small lumps in the lungs and an airway disease similar to mild asthma.

 Exams and Tests